Coincidence Wecken property for nilmanifolds: Nielsen Coincidence Theory

-If $d$ is null homotopic then it is not difficult to show that the pair can be deformed to be coincidence free.
+If $d$ is null homotopic then it is not difficult to show that the pair $(f,g)$ can be deformed to be coincidence free, as we will show at the end of the proof.
 So let us suppose that $d$ is not null homotopic.
 Next, we will show that under this assumption, $R(f,g)$ must be finite.
 If $N_2$ is 2-dimensional then it is a torus and the theorem holds.
 We induct on $\dim N_2$.
 If $R(p\circ f, p\circ g)$ is infinite then by induction we are done.
 Suppose $R(\bar f,\bar g)$ is finite where $\bar f=p\circ f, \bar g=p\circ g$.